Technology and Maintenance Corps (Israel): History

 In 1941, the Haganah's Ordnance Department (מחלקת החימוש, Mahleket Himush, abbr.
 Mahash) was founded.
-It engaged in the purchasing, concealment, and transport of materiel, in cooperation with Israel Military Industries (created in 1933).
+It engaged in the purchasing, concealment, and transport of materiel, in cooperation with Israel Military Industries, created in 1933.
 It was headed by Asher "Oshraka" Peled, who also served in the British army.
 The Ordnance Department sold concealed weapons to the Yishuv, in accordance with the budget of each village.
 The British wrote that "There is a weapon to arm every combatant".
-The first ordnance course took place in Ju'ara (the Haganah's central training camp) in 1942, and in 1943 another course was held in Ruhama.
+The first ordnance course took place in Ju'ara, the Haganah's central training camp in 1942.
+In 1943 another course was held in Ruhama.

 In January 1948, the Ordnance Department was renamed into the Ordnance Service (שירות החימוש).
 During the 1948 Arab–Israeli War, the service's first "Basic Workshops" were established to help restore and improve vehicles.
 In 1951, the Engineering Corps was renamed into the Ordnance Corps.

 During the Suez War, the corps rescued, collected and restored materiel.
 After the war, the first Ordnance Battalion was created.
 In the War of Attrition, the corps engaged in many rescue attempts.
-During the Yom Kippur War, the corps was able to restore and bring into service damaged war materiel (the pace of the restoration proved decisive).
-During the 1982 Lebanon War, the corps designated two regional ordnance unit within Lebanon, and the Merkava tank, developed under the corps and manufactured by the IMI, was tested in battle for the first time.

-Following the Al-Aqsa Intifada (2000), new defenses were added to Armoured fighting vehicles, and several vehicles underwent upgrades, among these: upper turrets for the Nagmachon, Achzarit, and Centurion tank-chassis Puma CEV; mini-turrets for Merkava tanks; further defences to the IDF Caterpillar D9 (added cage armor); and the development of the "Scorpion," a Landing Bridge tank converted into a combat engineering tank able to carry a portable pillbox.
+During the Yom Kippur War, the corps was able to restore and bring into service damaged war materiel.
+The pace of repair proved decisive.
+During the 1982 Lebanon War, the corps designated two regional ordnance units within Lebanon, and the Merkava tank, developed under the corps and manufactured by the IMI, was tested in battle for the first time.Following the Al-Aqsa Intifada in 2000, new defenses were added to Armoured fighting vehicles.
+Several vehicles underwent upgrades, among these: upper turrets for the Nagmachon, Achzarit, and Centurion tank-chassis Puma CEV; mini-turrets for Merkava tanks; further defences to the IDF Caterpillar D9 (added cage armor); and the development of the "Scorpion," a Landing Bridge tank converted into a combat engineering tank able to carry a portable pillbox.

 In 2016, the corps' name was changed from Ordnance Corps (חיל החימוש, Heil HaHimush) to Technology and Maintenance Corps.